inertiacreeping/youtubeuploader/README.md

 ### Google Cloud and YouTube API

-This guide will walk you through creating a project in Google Cloud, enabling the YouTube Data API, and setting up OAuth 2.0 credentials for your Napier Timelapse Uploader.
+This guide will walk you through creating a project in Google Cloud, enabling the YouTube Data API, and setting up OAuth 2.0 credentials.

 #### Step 1: Create a Google Cloud Project